 "But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;" Mat 5:44 "Bless them that curse you, and pray for them which despitefully use you."
-Luke 6:28

-- There may be a time that a lifestyle changes, and one loses what they had in the past.
-Possessions may be lost, but God may have others He allows you to have: "Also regard not your stuff; for the good of all the land of Egypt is yours."
-Gen. 45:20 - There may be a time one has to let God provide for us differently.
-Often His new way for us is better.
+Luke 6:28 C3 There may be a time that a lifestyle changes, and one loses what they had in the past.
+Possessions may be lost, but God may have something else He allows you to have.
+"Also regard not your stuff; for the good of all the land of Egypt is yours."
+Gen. 45:20 C3 There may be a time when one has to let God provide for us differently.
+Often, His new way for us is better.
 "And the children of Israel did so: and Joseph gave them wagons, according to the commandment of Pharaoh, and gave them provision for the way.
-22 To all of them he gave each man changes of raiment; but to Benjamin he gave three hundred pieces of silver, and five changes of raiment."
-Gen. 45:21-21 - There may be a time to be surprised.
-Things may turn out differently than was expected, when God makes changes in your life.
+22 To all of them he gave each man whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
+3 And not only so, but we glory in tribulations also: knowing that tribulation worketh patience; 4 And patience, experience; and experience, hope: 5 And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us."
+Romans 5:2-5 changes of raiment; but to Benjamin he gave three hundred pieces of silver, and five changes of raiment."
+Gen. 45:21-21 C3 There may be a time to be surprised.
+Things may turn out differently than expected when changes God one's life.
 "And they told him all the words of Joseph, which he had said unto them: and when he saw the wagons which Joseph had sent to carry him, the spirit of Jacob their father revived: 28 And Israel said, It is enough; Joseph my son is yet alive: I will go and see him before I die."
-Gen. 45:27-28

-Like Joseph, most of our lives did not turn out as we first envisioned them.
+Gen. 45:27-28 Like Joseph, most of our lives did not turn out as we first envisioned them.
 Our journey was not always on smooth, paved roads.
-Most of us traveled over many of life's "bumps".
-Life usually can be rough.
-If one played the victim, blamed others, and held a grudge, one may still be stuck in the ditch he originally fell into or was pushed into.
+Most of us traveled over many of life's "bumps."
+Life can often be rough.
+If one played the victim, blamed others, and held a grudge, one may still be stuck in the ditch he initially fell into or was pushed into.
 However, those with Joseph's accepting and unbegrudging attitude may be able to see and experience the plan God has for their lives.
 What is your attitude towards the roadblocks in your life?

-"By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
-3 And not only so, but we glory in tribulations also: knowing that tribulation worketh patience; 4 And patience, experience; and experience, hope: 5 And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us."
-Rom.
-5:2-5

-Afflictions Have Their Purposes

-Brooks, 1608-1680

-God sometimes afflicts us for our profit, that we might be partakers of His holiness.
-The flowers smell sweetest after a summer shower.
-Vines bear the better after their pruning.
-The walnut tree is most fruitful when it is beaten and shook.
-Christians spring and thrive most when they are most externally afflicted.
-Afflictions are the mothers of virtue.

-Manasseh's chain was more profitable to him than his crown.
-Luther could not understand some Scriptures till he was in affliction.
-The Christ-cross is no school book, yet it has taught us more than all the words in many thick books.
+Afflictions Have Their Purposes Continued for Page 1 The Christ-cross is no school book, yet it has taught us more than all the words in many thick books.